Mater Group

 Mater Group was formed in 2016 by aligning Mater Health, Mater Education, Mater Research and Mater Foundation under a single, unified banner.
 Mater provides care for some 500,000 patients each year.
 Mater was established in 1906 by the Sisters of Mercy.
 In 2002, Mater became an incorporated body, charged with the responsibility to continue the Mission of the Sisters of Mercy to "offer compassionate service to the sick and needy".

 History

-In 1906, the Sisters of Mercy opened the first Mater Hospital in a private house, "Aubigny", at North Quay.
+In 1906, the Sisters of Mercy opened the first Mater Hospital in a private house, Aubigny, at North Quay.
 The house was converted into a 20-bed private hospital.
 In 1911, the funds generated by the first Mater Private Hospital, and its successor at South Brisbane, allowed the Sisters of Mercy to open a free public hospital for the city of Brisbane.

+The branding Mater Misericordiae is a translation from Latin of "Mother of Mercy", and was named after the Mater Hospital in Dublin, Ireland (1861) and previous Mater Hospitals in Pittsburgh (1847) and Cork (1857).

 In 1919, Queensland's first hospital laboratory was established at the Mater.
 In 1928, the Mater Public Hospital installed Queensland's first deep X-ray therapy machine to treat cancer patients.